If you are homeless tonight

 Emergency accommodation is scarce and if you have accommodation that is suitable and safe for you to remain in, it is essential that you stay there while we offer you advice on your housing situation.

-For people experiencing domestic abuse, additional advice can be sought from Derbyshire Domestic Abuse Support Line (men and women) – 0800 198 668 or firstname.lastname@example.org.
+You can also seek additional advice from Derbyshire Domestic Abuse Support Line (men and women).
+Call the team on 0800 198 668 or email firstname.lastname@example.org.

-- negotiate with friends and family on your behalf to enable you to stay where you are for longer while we help you to find something more suitable
+- negotiate with friends and family on your behalf to enable you to stay where you are for longer while we help you to find something more suitable.

-- provide debt counselling services with independent financial advisors
+- provide debt counselling services with independent financial advisors.

-- negotiate with your landlord if you have arrears
+- negotiate with your landlord if you have arrears.

-- see whether you are eligible for mortgage advice
+- see whether you are eligible for mortgage advice.

 - help you to find a rented property in the private sector.
-In some cases we can help with a deposit
+In some cases we can help with a deposit.

-- help you to apply for social housing
+- help you to apply for social housing.

-- help single people to access hostel accommodation
+- help single people to access hostel accommodation.

 - provide practical help and support if you need to leave home because of violence or abuse.